In the House of Paul-Émile Borduas

-Paul-Émile Borduas, Floraison massive, 1951, oil on canvas.
+Paul-Émile Borduas, Floraison massive, 1951,

 Collection of the Art Gallery of Ontario,